What happens when generative AI models train recursively on each others' outputs?: Related Work

-\para{Transfer learning and other model interactions.} Significant prior work has studied the phenomenon of transfer learning, in which information learned by one model is passed to another, often by reusing the trained weights of a ``teacher'' model to initialize a ``student'' model~\cite{zhuang2020comprehensive}.
-Some prior work has further considered the use of synthetic data in transfer learning~\cite{tian2025generative, kim2022transferable, brinner2025enhancing}.
+\para{Transfer learning and other model interactions.} Significant prior work has studied transfer learning, in which information learned by one model is passed to another, often by reusing the trained weights of a ``teacher'' model to initialize a ``student'' model~\citep{zhuang2020comprehensive}.
+Some prior work has further considered the use of synthetic data in transfer learning~\citep{tian2025generative, kim2022transferable, brinner2025enhancing}.
 Our work is distinct from transfer learning due to its focus on {\em unintentional} data-mediated interactions between models.
-Furthermore, limited work has specifically examined long-term effects of models intentionally training on each other's data.
-One work~\cite{zhang2024regurgitative} considers the setting where a generative model is trained on data generated by other models, but does not consider long-term effects of such interactions among multiple models.
-Another recent work~\cite{jain2025interacting} studies interacting Large Language Model agents (e.g. LLMs with extra capabilities like web browsing) through the lens of Bayesian social learning and microeconomics, but does not focus specifically on data-mediated interactions between models.
+Furthermore, limited work has examined long-term effects of models training on each other's data. ~\citet{zhang2024regurgitative} consider the setting where a generative model is trained on data generated by other models, but does not consider long-term effects of such interactions among multiple models. ~\citet{jain2025interacting} study interacting Large Language Model agents through the lens of Bayesian social learning and microeconomics, but do not focus specifically on data-mediated interactions between models.